Indecent ExposureMeet the team

 - That a mistake had been made by any witnesses who claim to have seen something untoward.

-An act can be labelled indecent exposure if a person has purposefully exposed their genitalia with the intention of them being seen and causing alarm and distress, either for a particular intended victim or members of the general public.
+An act can be labelled indecent exposure if a person has purposefully exposed their genitalia, including with indecent images, with the intention of them being seen and causing alarm and distress, either for an intended victim or members of the general public.

 If a person is found guilty of indecent exposure, they may be required to sign the Sex Offenders Register for five years.
 They may also receive a criminal record.
 These decisions are made at the court’s discretion.